Chalmers Johnson

-Career
+Life and career

 Johnson was born in 1931 in Phoenix, Arizona, to David Frederick Johnson Jr. and Katherine Marjorie (Ashby) Johnson.
 He earned a BA in economics in 1953 and an MA and a PhD in political science in 1957 and 1961, respectively.
 Both of his advanced degrees were from the University of California, Berkeley.
 Johnson met his wife, Sheila, a junior at Berkeley, in 1956, and they married in Reno, Nevada, in May 1957.

 During the Korean War, Johnson served as a naval officer in Japan.
 He was a communications officer on the USS La Moure County, which ferried Chinese prisoners of war from South Korea back to ports in North Korea.
 He taught political science at the University of California from 1962 until he retired from teaching in 1992.
 He was best known early in his career for his scholarship on the subjects of China and Japan.

 Johnson set the agenda for 10 or 15 years in social science scholarship on China, with his book on peasant nationalism.
 His book MITI and the Japanese Miracle, on the Japanese Ministry of International Trade and Industry, was the pre-eminent study of the country's development and it created the subfield of what could be called the political economy of development.
 He coined the term "developmental state."
 As a public intellectual, he first led the "Japan revisionists" who critiqued American neoliberal economics with Japan as a model, and their arguments faded from view as the Japanese economy stagnated in the mid-1990s and later.
 During that period, Johnson served as a consultant to the Office of National Estimates, part of the CIA, and contributed to analysis of China and Maoism.

 Johnson was elected a Fellow of the American Academy of Arts and Sciences in 1976.
 He served as Director of the Center for Chinese Studies (1967–1972) and Chair of the Political Science Department at Berkeley, and he held a number of important academic posts in area studies.
 He was a strong believer in the importance of language and historical training for conducting serious research.
 Late in his career, he became well known as a critic of rational choice approaches, particularly in the study of Japanese politics and political economy.

 Johnson is probably best known as a sharp critic of what he called “American imperialism.”
 His book Blowback (2000) won a prize in 2001 from the Before Columbus Foundation, and it was reissued in an updated version in 2004.
 Sorrows of Empire, published in 2004, updated the evidence and argument from Blowback for the post-9/11 environment, and Nemesis concludes the trilogy.
 Johnson was featured as an expert talking head in the Eugene Jarecki-directed film Why We Fight, which won the 2005 Grand Jury Prize at the Sundance Film Festival.

 Johnson wrote for the Los Angeles Times, the London Review of Books, Harper's, and The Nation.